130 products

 In terms of size, the Ficus carica 'Ice Crystal' can grow up to 20 feet tall and 20 feet wide, although it is often pruned to a more manageable size.
 The tree is also well-suited to container growing, which makes it a great choice for patio or balcony gardens.

 Of course, one of the main attractions of the Ficus carica 'Ice Crystal' is its fruit.
 This variety produces medium-sized figs that are typically green when young and turn purplish-brown when ripe.
-The fruit has a sweet and juicy flesh with a delicate flavor that is perfect for eating fresh, dried, or in recipes.
+The fruit has a sweet and juicy flesh with a delicate flavour that is perfect for eating fresh, dried, or in recipes.

-The fruit of the Ficus carica 'Ice Crystal' is also a good source of vitamins, minerals, and fiber, making it a healthy addition to any diet.
+The fruit of the Ficus carica 'Ice Crystal' is also a good source of vitamins, minerals, and fibre, making it a healthy addition to any diet.
 It is often used in Mediterranean and Middle Eastern cuisines, where it is featured in dishes like fig jam, stuffed figs, and fig and goat cheese salad.

 Overall, the Ficus carica 'Ice Crystal' is a beautiful and productive tree that would make a great addition to any garden.
 With its unique foliage and delicious fruit, it is sure to be a standout feature in any landscape.